 So why does all of this really matter?
 Recently I’ve come to an alarming realization: Near the end of life there seems to be a disconnect between the care desired and care received.
 Most people think they want every life-saving treatment until they begin to examine all the variables.
 Unless we really understand what matters to a person, we may find ourselves making decisions for our loved ones that can lead to burdensome or nonbeneficial therapies that can increase, rather than relieve, suffering.

 Why does talking matter?
 Consider the facts:

-- 90 percent of people say that talking to loved ones about end-of-life care is important, however, only 27 percent have actually done so.
+- 90% of people say that talking to loved ones about end-of-life care is important, however, only 27% have actually done so.
 That’s less than one in three.

-- 60 percent of people say that making sure their families aren’t burdened by these decisions is extremely important, however 56 percent have not communicated their end-of-life wishes to their loved ones.
+- 60% of people say that making sure their families aren’t burdened by these decisions is extremely important, however 56% have not communicated their end-of-life wishes to their loved ones.

-- 80 percent of people say that if seriously ill, they would want to talk to their doctors about wishes for medical care, however only 7 percent report having had these conversations.
+- 80% of people say that if seriously ill, they would want to talk to their doctors about wishes for medical care.
+However, only 7% report having had these conversations.

 - Effective Jan.
 1, 2016, Medicare now pays physicians for advance care planning conversations.